gjmcn/atomic-agents-vis/docs/README.md

 ## Particles

+Each of the back, middle and front containers (see [Drawing Order](#drawing-order)) can be a standard container or a <i>particle container</i>.
+Particle containers have better performance, but are less flexible: the same shape/image must be used for all agents in the container and this cannot be changed during the simulation.
+If an [advanced shape](#shapes) is used, its line and fill options cannot vary by agent.

+?> Note: the tints and alphas of agents in a particle container can be updated as normal, as can the radii and pointings of actors.

-Set the `backParticles` option to `true` to specify that the back container (see [Drawing Order](#drawing-order)) is a <i>particle container</i>.
+Set the `backParticles` option to `true` to specify that the back container is a particle container.
 The `middleParticles` and `frontParticles` options are used similarly.

-Using particle containers improves performance, but they are only suitable in some cases:

-* All images used by agents in the container must come from the same sprite sheet <i>or</i> all agents must use [basic shapes](#shapes).

-* The tints and alphas of agents in a particle container can be updated as normal (as can the radii and pointings of actors), but the sprites cannot be updated.

-Instead of setting a particle option such as `backParticles` to `true`, we can use a positive integer: the estimated maximum size required for the container.
+Instead of setting a particle option to `true`, we can use a positive integer: the estimated maximum size required for the container.
 This need not be accurate since the container will resize if more 'particles' are required.
 When a particle option is `true`, `10000` is used as the estimated maximum size.

 ## The `visObs` function